MendelDebrabandere/PortalRemake-DeferredRenderer/README.md

-## Portal Exam
+## Portal Remake
 This is a remake from the Portal game from Valve.
-I only recreated the portal game mechanic and made a small level to demonstrate the mechanic.
+I only recreated the portal game mechanic and made a small level to demonstrate the mechanic. \
+I really enjoyed working on this, from rendering to physics and maths.

 ![Portal](https://github.com/MendelDebrabandere/PortalRemake-DeferredRenderer/assets/95921047/1eeb85a8-d071-4914-918c-15ff0ee189e0)